 When you start to feel overwhelmed, take a few minutes to be mindful, and practice deep breathing.
 Turn your face to the sun and enjoy the warmth or use a guided meditation app to decompress.

-If you need to stay productive during your down time, relax while cleaning out your email inbox, catching up on blog posts, or even making some extra cash for gifts by taking paid online surveys.
+If you need to stay productive during your down time, relax while cleaning out your email inbox, catching up on blog posts, or even making some extra cash for gifts by taking taking surveys for cash.
 For some people, action is the most comfortable form of recreation.

 6. Get Some Sleep